Fitting data with easyscience

 import matplotlib.pyplot as plt

-The next step is to create an easyCore analysis model.
+The next step is to create an easyscience analysis model.
 In this example, this consists of three parameters called a, b, and c.
 These parameters are created and initialised with the true values from above, they are all set with fixed=False as the parameters should be allowed to vary, to find the optimum solution – the only one that maximises the likelihood.

-from easyCore.Objects.Variable import Parameter
+from easyscience.Objects.new_variable import Parameter

 a = Parameter(name='a', value=a_true, fixed=False)